 The first stop in the national park is the Skaftafell region, which has its own visitor center and facilities.
 There’s a large parking area here, which does charge for parking.
 Fees when we visited were 700 krona per car, paid at the visitor center using automated machines.

 Most people stop here to do a hike or two.
 One of the most popular is the hike up to Svartifoss, or the Black Falls.
 This is a 30 – 45 minute hike each way (it’s quite steep) to a beautiful waterfall that tumbles over black basalt columns.
-It’s fairly unique in this respect, so we think is worth the hike up!
+It’s fairly unique in this respect, so we think is worth the h

 If you don’t want to hike up though, there are other walks in the area, including a flat walk that’s around 90 minutes total, which brings you close to the base of one of the glaciers as well.
 The visitor center has plenty of maps and staff who can give you assistance with choosing the best walk for you.